gschmutz/bigdata-spark-workshop/05-spark-getting-started/README.md

 In **Jupyter** make sure to get the connection to spark using the script shown before.

-For data in HDFS, perform
+For data in HDFS (if platform with `hdfs` flavour), perform

 ```python
 lines = sc.textFile("hdfs://namenode:9000/user/hue/wordcount/big.txt")
 ```

-and if data is in MinIO object storage, perform
+and if data is in MinIO object storage (if platform with `minio` flavour), perform

 ```python
 lines = sc.textFile("s3a://wordcount-bucket/raw-data/big.txt")